erthward/geonomics/docs/source/params.rst

 This defines the beta parameter of the beta distribution from which interlocus recombination rates are drawn.
 (Values drawn will be truncated to the interval [0, 0.5].)
-Defaults to None, which will coerce all recombination rates to 0.5 (i.e. will make all loci independent).
+Defaults to None, which will fix recombination rates at the value of **r_distr_alpha** (which defaults to 0.5, i.e. independence), or else will fix all rates at a value (1/**L**) that yields approximately 1 expected recombination event per gamete per generation.